-- On March 3, 2023, the Company filed an updated technical report for the Detour-Fenelon Gold Trend Property prepared in accordance with NI-43-101, titled "NI 43-101 Technical Report for the Detour-Fenelon Gold Trend Property, Québec, Canada" with an effective date of January 13, 2023 (the "Detour-Fenelon Gold Trend Property Report"). - Announced 2023 MRE for Fenelon and Martiniere projects, including a total combined Indicated resource of 3.05 million ounces of gold and a total combined Inferred resource of 2.35 million ounces of gold. - Announced expected completion of PEA in Q2 2023 using the updated MRE results.
+- On March 3, 2023, the Company filed an updated technical report for the Detour-Fenelon Gold Trend Property prepared in accordance with National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101"), titled "NI 43-101 Technical Report for the Detour-Fenelon Gold Trend Property, Québec, Canada" with an effective date of January 13, 2023 (the "Detour-Fenelon Gold Trend Property Report"). - Announced 2023 MRE for Fenelon and Martiniere projects, including a total combined Indicated resource of 3.05 million ounces of gold and a total combined Inferred resource of 2.35 million ounces of gold.

 For Fenelon, the 2023 MRE incorporated data from an additional 100,000 metres of drilling since the 2021 MRE and focused on optimizing the resource for a predominantly underground bulk mining operation, as opposed to the less selective large open pit approach used in the 2021 mineral resource estimate.
 The 2023 MRE also included an updated resource for Martiniere where the Company has completed an additional 30,000 metres of drilling since the 2021 mineral resource estimate.

-The 2023 MRE will form the foundation for a PEA which will assess the potential for a predominantly underground bulk mining operation at Fenelon.
-The PEA is expected to be completed in the second quarter 2023.
+Fenelon PEA